-Written by a cancer dietitian, this is a practical nutritional handbook for people with cancer.
+Written by a cancer dietitian, this is a practical handbook for people with cancer.
 Filled with helpful tips and recipes.

-Publisher: American Cancer Society, 2009
+American Cancer Society, 2010

-An American book, but most of the information is relevant to the UK.
+An American book but most of the information is relevant to the UK.
 It covers issues such as preventing weight loss and coping with dehydration, fatigue, and infection.
 It also discusses eating problems and digestion issues, such as swallowing problems, feeling sick and dealing with mouth sores.
 Focuses on survivorship and how to eat well after treatment.

 Guilford Press, 2007

-An American book, but 2 of the authors are British researchers who are helping to promote mindfulness based cognitive therapy courses for people experiencing stress and depression in the UK.
+An American book, but two of the authors are British researchers who are helping to promote mindfulness based cognitive therapy courses for people experiencing stress and depression in the UK.
 A CD of guided meditations is included with the book.